Jorge Diaz Chao

 jdiazchao@berkeley.edu

-I am a senior Physics and Computer Science student at the University of California, Berkeley.
-I work at the intersection of Computer Vision and Machine Learning, fields I love for their deep connection to intelligence and their transformative potential.
+I am a senior Physics and Computer Science student at UC Berkeley.
+I work with incredible mentors Konpat Preechakul, Yutong Bai and Alexei Efros at the intersection of Computer Vision and Machine Learning, fields I love for their deep connection to intelligence and their transformative potential.

 I am particularly interested in models that discover structure directly from nature and building tools smart and intuitive enough to blend into everyday life as natural extensions of ourselves.